 Testosterone is the primary male sex hormone that belongs to a class of hormones called Androgens.

-Understanding testosterone, what it does and how it functions in the body, is essential for anyone thinking of using it.
+Understanding testosterone, what it does and how it functions in the body, is essential for anyone thinking of using steroids.

 There are a number of reasons people take it’s enhancing effects for increasing levels of testosterone in the body, here we focus on bodybuilders.
 Buy Testo-Max online here.

 Table of Contents

 It is the principal male sex hormone.

 It’s one of the many hormones produced by the endocrine system.